 - The best rescue of a listed building, scheduled monument, registered park, garden or battlefield, protected wreck site or conservation area

 A shortlist of 16 entries is chosen by a panel of experts from the heritage sector and out of these, four winners are carefully picked by our panel of celebrity judges, chaired by Andrew Lloyd Webber.
+The shortlist will be announced here in August when you'll be able to vote for your favourite.
+The shortlist that receives the most votes will win the English Heritage followers and Telegraph subscribers Award.

 If you have any questions about the awards, please contact us at: email@example.com.